 If you plan on getting into software sales, majoring in computer science provides a technical background that may help you land a sales job.
 Other common majors include business management, marketing, and finance.
 The field of study is not the most important detail.
 Simply having a college degree is often enough to meet the minimum educational requirements for a sales role.

-2. Gain Some Type of Sales Experience
+2. Gain Some Type of Software Sales Experience

-While SaaS companies may prefer to hire those with previous software sales experience, any type of sales experience is better than none.
+While SaaS companies may prefer to hire those with previous tech sales experience, any type of sales experience is better than none.
 Other sales positions are also typically easier to obtain.
 Insurance companies, financial services, medical device manufacturers, and merchants all need sales representatives to sell products or services.
 Working for a company outside of the software industry gives you a chance to develop your skills as a salesperson.

 After landing a sales job, keep track of your success.
 Software sales managers want to see statistics and figures when looking at your resume.
 Maintain a record of your quota selling insurance or financial services.

-3. Learn the Tools of the Trade
+3. Learn the Necessary Tools for Tech Sales

 Learning how to use the most common sales tools can help improve your resume.
 Sales representatives in every industry rely on software to manage customer contact information and lead generation strategies.